Conditional LSTM-GAN for Melody Generation from Lyrics: Evaluation

 \subsection{Subjective evaluation}

-4 different lyrics are randomly selected from ground truth dataset.
-Accordingly, 12 melodies are obtained by using baseline method, our model, and ground truth.
+4 different lyrics are randomly selected from the ground truth dataset.
+Accordingly, 16 melodies are obtained by using Random baseline, MLE baseline, our model, and ground truth.
+These melodies can be downloaded from the link \footnote{\url{https://drive.google.com/file/d/1ugOwfBsURax1VQ4jHmI8P3ldE5xdDj0l/view?usp=sharing}}.

 All melodies are sung by a female voice produced by synthesizer V \cite{synt}.
-4 male and 3 female subjects without knowing our research and any musical knowledge were invited to listen to these 12 melodies, where each melody with around 20 seconds is played 2 times in a random order.
+4 male and 3 female subjects without knowing our research and any musical knowledge were invited to listen to these 16 melodies, where each melody with around 20 seconds is played 2 times in a random order.
 Three questions as metrics are used for evaluation: how about the entire melody? how about the rhythm? and does the melody fit the lyrics well?
 The subjects are asked to give a score from 1 to 5 (where 1 corresponds to ``very bad", 2 to ``bad", 3 to ``OK", 4 to ``good" and 5 to ``very good").

-The first run is taken to enable subjects to get used to the type of melodies they were listening.
-The scores of evaluation metrics are respectively averaged based on listening results of baseline, our model, and ground truth on the second run.
+The first run is taken to enable subjects to get used to the type of melodies they were listening to.
+The scores of evaluation metrics are respectively averaged based on listening results of Random baseline, MLE baseline, our model, and ground truth on the second run.

 Evaluation results are shown in Figure \ref{fig:subj_eval_results}.
 It is obvious that the melodies generated by the proposed model are closer to the ones composed by humans than the baseline in each metric.
+This also verifies the proposed conditional LSTM-GAN can predict the plausible sequential alignment relationship between syllables and notes.
 The feedback from subjects indicates that relatively low scores of melody evaluation are generated which might be due to the limited capability of the synthesizer for high pitches.
 From these results of all three metrics, we also can find there still are the gaps between melodies generated by our model and ones from human composition, which tells us there is much space we can investigate to improve capability of neural melody generation.